 Bengal Kitten Pricing

-I do not post prices of my kittens on my website for two reasons.
+I do not post prices of my kittens on my website for this reason:

 It really bothers me when people criticize the price of a gorgeous exotic cat who has qualities you will not find in any other animal.
 No one ever questions spending hundreds of dollars on a dog.
 Are dogs better than cats??
 I would have to say no. Especially when you're talking about a Bengal cat.
 People (including myself) spend more money on more useless items, restaurants, etc in life and have nothing to show for it.
 A Bengal kitten is a new family member!
 It's companionship, love, entertainment, and happiness.
 It's the only time you can actually buy love or happiness!
 And when taken care of and fed properly Bengals easily live 15-18 years so the price is well worth it! :)

 Please use our contact page and email me and I will send you a price range for the kittens or an exact price for an available kitten. :)